joshvince/vincetagram/README.md

 Nginx configuration is available at the [config repo](https://github.com/joshvince/vince-family-archive-config)

+## Images and Videos
+The rails server stores ActiveStorage blobs in a volume which is defined in the BLOB_STORAGE_ROOT environment variable.
+This needs to be present on the server and should not be wiped with each deploy.
+Make sure that this directory is gitignored otherwise you'll delete all the files when you deploy...

+Images themselves are sync'd when they are saved from the blob directory to the main archive on the server, which is defined in the FILE_STORAGE_ROOT environment variable.
+The rails app does not destroy or change anything in that directory, it only writes to it.

+# Development

 ## Deploying
 - Push a commit.
 - ssh into the server and change into the `postcard` directory